yonacwy/bible_parser_flutter/README.md

 - Parse Bible texts in multiple formats (USFX, OSIS, ZEFANIA)
 - Automatic format detection
 - Memory-efficient SAX-style XML parsing using proper async streams
+- **Note:** This package has only been tested to work with the XML files under example/assets/open-bibles.
+Users are welcome to try the parser with other XML files and create a GitHub issue if they encounter any errors.
 - Database caching for improved performance
 - Search functionality for verses
 - Retrieve verses by book and chapter